The Top 10 Real-Food Alternatives to Protein Bars

 What's Wrong With Protein Bars?

 I ate protein bars, also called energy or power bars, for a long time because I thought they were healthy.
 Over time, though, I realized that they have some serious shortcomings.
-I do still eat them now and then, but more and more I'm choosing real-food alternatives to protein and energy bars.
-There are several reasons for my change of habit:
+I do still eat them now and then, but more and more I'm choosing real-food alternatives.
+Protein bar alternatives can be real food like fruit, lean meats, whole grains, and even some sweetness.
+There are several reasons that I regularly eat alternatives to protein bars:

 1. They are highly processed.
-I'm trying to eat whole, unprocessed foods, and these are the opposite.
+I'm trying to eat whole, unprocessed foods, and highly processed protein bars are the opposite.

 2. They often have a lot of sweeteners.
 This includes sugar and artificial sweeteners, neither of which are part of a good diet.

 3. Protein bars taste weird.
 Even the so-called "whole food" energy bars have a processed taste to me—like weeks-old baby food.
 Gross, I know.
 I also tend to picture a laboratory when I'm eating one.